nushell/nushell.github.io/book/commands/dfr_filter-with.md

 ---
 title: dfr filter-with
 layout: command
-version: 0.62.0
+version: 0.63.0
 usage: |
-  Filters dataframe using a mask as reference
+  Filters dataframe using a mask or expression as reference
 ---

 # `{{ $frontmatter.title }}`